JuliaPraxis/Naming/guides/PackagesAndModules.md

 - :notebook_with_decorative_cover: Please share your experience.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     Click the name form you read at a glance with the least effort.
+     Click the form that you read with most easily and quickly.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
      write "my preference" as a message in the linked gitter room.